dcunited001/dcunited001.github.io/_drafts/notes/iching.md

   prefigured construction so that the pieces all line up is very difficult.

+## Blood Blockade Episodes

+#### Episode 8: Z's Longest Day (Part 1)

+- the old master shows up to fight the dude that splits in half
+- there is strong imagery of fire(inner) and wind(outer), as well as vice versa. the hexagrams this corresponds to are Family(37; wind over fire) and The Cauldron(50).
+  - in the spells the old master casts, there are two family names mentioned. the focus of the show is blood blockade.
+  - the result of the spellcasting is that the enemy is forced to go into a suppressed, regenerative stage (in the literal shape of an egg)

+#### Episode 9: Z's Longest Day (Part 2)

+Images from Tarot Major/Minor Arcana

+- Coin flipping (pentacles suit, though the outcome of coin flips is ambiguous)
+- The Wheel
+- The Tower (comes crashing down, with an orange arrow pointing at it)

+#### Epsiode 12: Hello World

+- Leo looks down after climbing up on a rock (mountain) and sees the otherwise unexplainable image of lighting scattering between Zombies
+  - mountain over lighting is Corners of the Mouth (27; nourishment)

+- while not arising from this imagery, other interpretations make sense for the development of the episode. particularly, Darkening of the Light (36), which may clash well with Season 1's ending themes of the King of Despair identifying an Avatar of Hope, whom he intends to turn into a kind of Job.
+By identifying a generation/communities exemplary avatar of a trait like hope, you can assume that all lesser exemplifications of that trait will fail to stand aganst that trait's opposite.
+So by identifying the strongest such example of that trait and testing it against its opposite, you can assume whether any other embodiments of that trait/virtue would be able to resist -- in this case, the King of Despair.

+- The people trying to restore the barrier (including the teleporting chick) are looking at star-charts.

+- Tarot symbols include *possibly* Judgement (graves & undead) and a reversal of the Tower.
+The focus of the episode is on dispaire

 ## Gurren Lagann Episodes

 #### Episode 1: Obstruction (39)